kayr/xform-markup-editor/README.md

 User name
 ```

+##### A compatibility not about OpenXdata generated XForm and Layout and Bind Attributes (OpenXdata Users Only)
+OpenXdata Form Designer does not support layout and bind attributes and therefore these attributes will disappear once you load the form into the openxdata form designer.
+To work around this, in the editor select the ***Store extra attributes in Comment***  preference then these attributes will be embedded into the hint section of a question.
+This is important when you are using this editor's library as a bridge between OpenXdata and OpenDataKit.
+When converting an openXdata xform to OpenDataKit XForm these attributes will be picked up and reinserted into the form.

 #### Multiline Questions/Options

 To write questions that span multiple lines simply wrap the question text in triple quotes